chiemezie1/rhythm_bond/src/app/social/README.md

 ## Usage

 The social features are accessible through the `/social` route in the application.
 Users can:
-1. View their social feed
+1. View their social feed with simplified interface
-2. Create new posts
+2. Create new posts with text and media attachments
 3. Interact with posts (like, comment, share)
-4. Follow other users
+4. Share playlists and tracks with the community
-5. View trending content
+5. View posts from all users or filter by following

 ## Implementation Details